A comprehensive documentation of Bine – a language of Southern New Guinea

 |Location||Papua New Guinea|

 Bine is spoken by around 2000 speakers in the Binaturi district, Western Province, Papua New Guinea.
 Speakers refer to their language as either bine mene ‘Bine language’ or kewe mene ‘village language’.
 Bine belongs to the Eastern Trans-Fly language family.
 Although stable at present, Bine should be characterised as an endangered language.
 The main reasons for this characterisation lie in the small number of speakers and the proximity to the provincial capital, Daru, which brings an influx of English and Tok Pisin.

-This deposit contains a variety of photographs as well as audio-visual recordings including narratives, public ceremonies, procedurals, songs and dances, stimulus tasks, observational videos.
-Furthermore, it contains transcribed and translated recordings, a lexical database and a grammatical sketch of the language.
+This collection contains a variety of photographs as well as audio-visual recordings including narratives, public ceremonies, procedurals, songs and dances, stimulus tasks, observational videos.
+Furthermore, it contains transcribed and translated recordings, a lexical database, and a grammatical sketch of the language.
 It also includes a few subtitled short films on selected topics.

 Bine can be found under the Glottocode: bine1240 or the ISOcode: bon.

 Bine is spoken in around ten villages: Masingara, Kunini, Boze, Giringarede, Sogal, Sebe, Tati, Drageli, Irukupi and Sibre Kupi.
 There are at least two dialects of Bine.
 Beyond lexical differences, most of the differences are phonological.
 Where the Eastern dialect has /r/, the Western dialect has /l/.
 Furthermore, the Western dialect has replaced /k/ with a glottal stop word initially and medially.

 The documentation project is based at Irukupi village, where the Eastern dialect is spoken.
 Most of the material in the corpus comes from this village.